nextflow-io/training/docs/nf_template/6_customizing.md

 As a developer you may want more flexibility when developing your pipelines.

-While the template the nf-core template comes with specific standards, many of these can be altered to better suit your needs.
+While the nf-core template comes with specific standards, many of these can be altered to better suit your needs.

 Here, you will learn how to use the nf-core tooling to customize different parts of the nf-core template and nf-core components without compromising their integration into the nf-core ecosystem.

 ## Patching modules

-The `nf-core lint` command will help manage nf-core components and test that they match the remote they came from.
+The `nf-core lint` command will help manage nf-core components and test that they match the remote source they came from.
 Although modules are written to be flexible, you may want to modify a component to fit your purpose.

 For example, if you modify an nf-core module, it will no longer match the remote and a linting test of this module would fail.